23 Mar Is Botulinum toxin Deadly? 5 Things You Need to Know About Botulinum toxin Safety

 I have written this post with the intention of highlighting and sharing some of the pertinent issues and FAQ surrounding the safety of botulinum toxin.
 I feel that it is better to objectively discuss the safety issues and controversies surrounding botulinum toxin rather than to let these assumptions take a life of their own or dismiss a very useful drug (botulinum toxin) that has been used in various medical specialties including neurology and dermatology.

 Death due to injection of botulinum toxin from an aesthetic treatment is highly unlikely in my opinion.
 I will also be sharing with you the reasons why I disagree that it was botulinum toxin that led to her death.
 Until the post mortem results and investigations are complete, speculations about the cause of death would create unnecessary fear.
-This incident in Singapore also brings to mind of another widely publicised incident in Hong Kong in November 2018, where another death occured in a plastic surgeon’s clinic after what was reported to be a botulinum injections that the patient underwent- Hong Kong Plastic Surgeon Arrested for Female Banker’s Suspected Botox Death.
-It is unclear if Botox injections led to this lady’s death as the investigations and post mortem reports did not yield anything conclusive.
+This incident in Singapore also brings to mind of another widely publicised incident in Hong Kong in November 2018, where another death occured in a plastic surgeon’s clinic after what was reported to be a botulinum injections that the patient underwent- Hong Kong Plastic Surgeon Arrested for Female Banker’s Suspected Botulinum toxin Death.
+It is unclear if Botulinum toxin injections led to this lady’s death as the investigations and post mortem reports did not yield anything conclusive.

 Related blogpost: